-- 1. Application Submission: Candidates must submit a completed application for consideration by December 2, 2022. - 2.
-Application Review.
-RCAC members review applications prior to the December 9, 2022 Review Meeting.
-During the Review Meeting, the RCAC members determine which applicants will be invited to participate in interviews (each an "Interviewee") in early January 2023.
+1. Application Submission : Candidates must submit a completed application for consideration by, 2022.
+2. Application Review.
+RCAC members review applications prior to the December, 2022 Review Meeting.
+During the Review Meeting, the RCAC members determine which applicants will be invited to attend in-person interviews (each an "Interviewee") in early January 2023.
 All applicants will be informed of the outcome of the Review Meeting shortly after the conclusion of the Review Meeting.
-Interviewees will also receive an email that outlines the interview process and arrangements will begin for scheduling an interview. - 3.
-Reference Checks.
-Two of the four references provided on an Interviewee's application will be contacted after the Review Meeting and prior December 24, 2022.
-A standardized set of reference questions will be emailed to each selected reference and those written responses are provided to RCAC members to review prior to the In-Person Interview. - 4.
-In-Person Interviews: In-person interviews will be conducted the week of January 9, 2023.
-On the day of an Interviewee's interview, applicants will have the opportunity to provide RCAC members with a one-page overview of their qualifications and background at the beginning of the interview session.
+Interviewees will also receive an email that outlines the interview process and

+- 3. Reference Checks.
+Two of the references included on an Interviewee's application will be contacted after the Review Meeting and prior December 24 2022.
+A standardized set of reference questions will be emailed to each selected reference and written responses are provided to RCAC members prior to the In-Person Interview to review. - 4.
+In-Person Interviews: In-person interviews will be conducted the week of January , 2023.
+On the day of an Interviewee's interview, applicants will have the opportunity to provide RCAC council members with a one-page overview of their qualifications and background at the beginning of the interview session.
 Voting on which Interviewees will be forwarded to the Joint Committee for Higher Education for consideration typically takes place on the Friday of interview week.
 The RCAC is required to send forward a minimum of two (2) candidates and up to a maximum of four (4) candidates for each Regent seat that is being filled.
 All Interviewees will be informed of the outcome of voting after voting has been finalized.